InditexTech/api-scoring-engine/packages/api-cli/README.md

 * [x] Verify if an API is well-designed.
 * [x] Verify an API contract specification (OpenAPI, AsyncAPI, Avro, Protobuf Buffer) or the respective documentation files (Markdown).
-* [x] Update the rulesets used to linter your certification files in the certification service.

 <br>